mzohaibnasir/langchainKnaik/README.md

 3. then data is stored in Vectorstore
 4. Query vector store

+###################################################################3

+# Function calling

+Learn how to connect large language models to external tools.

 #################################################################

 # IN advaned RAG , we'll use LLMS using concept of chain-and-retrieval.

+# create_stuff_documents_chain

+is a function from a library called LangChain.
+It's designed to work with large language models (LLMs) like GPT-3 or Jurassic-1 Jumbo.
+Here's what it does:

+Input: It takes a list of documents as input.
+These documents can be text passages, articles, emails, or anything you want the LLM to consider.

+Formatting: It combines all the documents into a single prompt for the LLM.
+Each document is likely converted into text, and a separator (like a newline) might be added between them.

+Feeding the LLM: The entire prompt, containing all the documents, is then fed to the LLM.

+Important Note: LLMs have a limited context window.
+This means they can only effectively process a certain amount of information at once. "create_stuff_documents_chain" works best when the total length of all your documents fits within this context window.
+If it's too large, the LLM might get confused and generate inaccurate or nonsensical outputs.

+Here's an analogy: Imagine you're showing a bunch of pictures to a friend and asking them a question. "create_stuff_documents_chain" is like putting all those pictures into a single collage before showing it to your friend.
+It works well if the collage isn't too overwhelming, but if there's too much information, your friend might have trouble understanding the big picture.